St. George

 The Saint of Legends and Stories

 St. George was born around the 3rd century in Cappadocia, modern-day Turkey, to a Cappadocian father and a Palestinian mother of noble rank.
-At the death of his father, he moved to Palestine with his mother.
+After the death of his father, he moved to Palestine with his mother.
 Popular legends say that he was a knight.
 However, it is more likely that he was an officer in the Roman army.
-By his late 20’s, he became a Tribunus and served as an imperial guard for the Emperor at Nicomedia.
+By his late 20s, he had become a Tribunus and served as an imperial guard for the Emperor at Nicomedia.

 A Brave Soldier of Christ

-In an effort to save George, the Emperor Diocletian tried to convert him and persuaded him to believe in the Roman gods.
-He also offered him money, land and slaves in exchange for offering a sacrifice to the Roman gods.
+In an effort to save George, the Emperor Diocletian tried to convert him and persuade him to believe in the Roman gods.
+He also offered him money, land, and slaves in exchange for offering a sacrifice to the Roman gods.
 These and many other offers were refused by George.

 Another Story of His Martyrdom